pbelathur/setup-jde-using-chocolatey/README.md

 ## Steps
 1. [Install _Chocolatey_](https://chocolatey.org/install)

-2. Verify the installation is successful by typing `choco -?` in a Windows command window.
+2. Verify the installation is successful by typing `choco -?` in a Windows Command window.

 3. Open a Command window using the _Run As Administrator_ option.